 “I started to stick scribbled notes on the wall of his room when I realised that carers couldn’t possibly know about the things that would make a difference to his quality of life.
 The information was in the care plan but it’s unreasonable to expect carers to remember everything, particularly in those stressful early days.
 The scribbled notes started to evolve into a series of symbols and prompts next to them, very much like the care chart as it is now.
 The care home saw how helpful it was having the information available at a glance, and agreed to act as a test bed so that we could develop the chart into what is proving to be a useful tool in providing the best possible care.”

-There are now thousands of care home residents and increasing numbers of hospital patients benefiting from the idea behind that first wall chart, and Mycarematters continues to develop resources which help to provide consistently high-quality, dignified and person-centred care for those who are unable to communicate their own needs.
+There are now thousands of care home residents and increasing numbers of hospital patients, as well as people being cared for in their own home, benefiting from the idea behind that first wall chart, and Mycarematters continues to develop resources which help to provide consistently high-quality, dignified and person-centred care for those who are unable to communicate their own needs.

 To see the full range of Care Charts and other products, click here.